yxlin/ggdmc/README.md

 and Robert (1995, Statistics & Computing).
 * Armadillo is a collection of C++ library, conducting linear algebra <http://arma.sourceforge.net/>.
-* Thanks to Matthew Gretton's sharing his know-how in rtdists.
+* Thanks to Matthew Gretton's consultation regarding the rtdists.
 * Thanks to Andrew Heathcote for lending me his MacBook Air.
 _ggdmc_ works on OS X (macOS High Sierra Version 10.13.4)